 Episomal vectors are circular extrachromosomal DNA molecules that are used to introduce and express exogenous genetic material.
 They are attractive reprogramming vectors because they carry viral elements that allow the prolonged and controlled expression of reprogramming factors, but they can be transfected into cells without the need for viral packaging.

-A complete set of vectors based on the above study is available in the Epi5 Episomal iPSC Reprogramming Kit (Figure 3.2).
-The kit includes two tubes: a reprogramming vector tube containing a mixture of three plasmids that code for Oct3/4, Sox2, Klf4, L-Myc and Lin28; and a second tube containing a mixture of two plasmids that code for the p53 dominant negative mutant and EBNA1.
+A complete set of vectors based on the above study is available in the Epi5 Episomal iPSC Reprogramming Kit (Figure 1.2).
+The kit includes two tubes: a reprogramming vector tube containing a mixture of three plasmids that code for Oct3/4, Sox2, Klf4, L-Myc, and Lin28; and a second tube containing a mixture of two plasmids that code for the p53 dominant-negative mutant and EBNA1.

-With all of these vectors together, the Epi5 Reprogramming System achieves efficiencies of around 0.01 to 0.1% and can be used to reprogram different cell types, including CD34+ blood cells.
-To initiate reprogramming, the kit must be used in combination with a gene delivery system.
+With all of these vectors together, the Epi5 reprogramming system achieves efficiencies of around 0.01 to 0.1% and can be used to reprogram different cell types, including CD34+ blood cells.
+To initiate reprogramming, the kit must be used in combination with a gene delivery system (Figure 1.3).

 The Invitrogen Neon Transfection System allows electroporation of the vectors into most cell types.
 For fibroblasts, it is possible to achieve efficient reprogramming without electroporation through the use of Invitrogen Lipofectamine 3000 Transfection Reagent.

 Figure 1.3.
 A comparison of Sendai and episomal vector reprogramming workflows, starting from various somatic cell types.